mpostol/ASMD/README.md

 To get more visit the Microsoft documentation [How to reinstall and update packages][NUGETInstall].

+### Ho to Install

+Download and run the file `UA.ModelDesigner.exe` to unzip the content to the selected folder and create an icon on the desktop.
+The application will run after unpacking.
+To restart the application you may use the icon on the desktop or double click the application file `OOI.UA.ModelDesigner.exe` in the already selected target folder.

-### Visual Studio
+### How to build and run the unit tests in Visual Studio on Windows

 Projects can be opened in Visual Studio 2017.
 Support for some projects depends on the Visual Studio edition and installed components.

-## Ho to Guide

-### How to build and run the unit tests in Visual Studio on Windows

 1. Open the `CommServer.UA.ModelDesigner.sln` solution file using Visual Studio 2017.
 1. Hit `F6` to build all projects in the solution.